nmshd/documentation/_docs_integrate/request-authentication.md

 # Flow

-Enmeshed supports specific authentication requests for users, e.g. for multi-factor based logins.
+enmeshed supports specific authentication requests for users, e.g. for multi-factor based logins.
 This is done by sending out Requests with AuthenticationRequestItems.

 # Examples